oomph-lib/oomph-lib/README.md

 ```bash
 scripts/filter_cmake_tests.py
 ```
-that generates the `ctest` command required to run the self tests in all demo_driver directories containing driver codes that contain a specified string.
+that generates the `ctest` command required to run the self tests in all demo_drivers directories containing driver codes that contain a specified string.
 So, to generate the `ctest` command that tests all demo drivers that contain the string 'QAdvectionDiffusionElement', say, run the following command
 ```bash
 cd demo_drivers
 ../scripts/filter_cmake_tests.py --root . --keywords 'QAdvectionDiffusionElement'
 ```
-Note the `--root` argument which specifies the location of the demo_driver directory relative to the current directory.
+Note the `--root` argument which specifies the location of the demo_drivers directory relative to the current directory.

 #### Disabling a test